shahern004/CRUSTy-Core/Documentation/CRUSTY-Core_System_Design.md

 ### 12.1 Current Status Overview

 The CRUSTy-Core project has established its core architecture and implemented basic encryption/decryption functionality.
-The hybrid C++/Rust approach is working well, with Rust handling cryptographic operations and C++ providing the application framework and UI.
-However, many UI features are defined but not fully implemented, and the embedded target implementation has not been started.
+The hybrid C++/Rust approach is working well, with Rust handling input validation and C++ providing the cryptographic core.
+The project is now focused on a command-line interface approach, removing the Qt UI dependency until further notice.

 Key accomplishments:
 - Core architecture with C++/Rust integration is implemented
 - AES-256-GCM encryption with Argon2 key derivation is functional
-- Basic Qt UI framework is in place
 - File operations and encryption/decryption are working
+- FFI boundary between C++ and Rust is defined and functional

 Current challenges:
-- Qt DLL dependency issue: Qt DLLs are not automatically copied to the build directory
-- Many UI features are defined but show "not yet implemented" messages
+- Command-line interface needs to be implemented
 - Embedded target implementation has not been started
+- Comprehensive security features need to be completed

 ### 12.2 Revised Development Phases